marcov4lente/marcov4lente/_posts/2017-04-01-installing-a-letsencrypt-SSL-certificate-on-an-Ubuntu-16-04-xenial-server.md

 layout: article
 title:  "Installing a Letsencrypt.org SSL certificate on an Ubuntu 16.04 server"
 date:   2017-04-01 10:06:54 +0000
-description: Any website that has a login form and/or deals with user-submitted data should use HTTPS.
-It's currently so easy to intercept HTTP data, especially whilst connected to public WiFI networks.
-Furthermore, popular modern browser, by default, warn users about login pages that are insecure.
+description: It's currently staggeringly easy to intercept HTTP (non encrypted) data, especially whilst connected to public WiFI networks.
+Any website that has a login form and/or deals with user-submitted information should use HTTPS to protect it's user's privacy and data.
 categories: Linux
 permalink: articles/installing-a-letsencrypt-ssl-certificate-on-an-Ubuntu-16-04-xenial-server.html
 ---
-Any website that has a login form and/or deals with user-submitted data should use HTTPS.
-It's currently so easy to intercept HTTP data, especially whilst connected to public WiFI networks.
-Furthermore, popular modern browser, by default, warn users about login pages that are insecure.
+It's currently staggeringly easy to intercept HTTP (non encrypted) data, especially whilst connected to public WiFI networks.
+Any website that has a login form and/or deals with user-submitted information should use HTTPS to protect it's user's privacy and data.

 This is where [Letsencrypt](https://letsencrypt.org/about/) comes to the rescue!
 [Letsencrypt](https://letsencrypt.org/about/) is a free and open SSL Certificate authority that's backed by some big names in the internet industry.
 Installing and using a [Letsencrypt](https://letsencrypt.org/about/) certificate is simple and takes literally minutes to set up.